Contents

 For example – all items that are laptops are categorized as laptops.

-Bonus: We have put together a template that helps you identify the cost savings opportunities by consolidating Spend using a centralized purchasing strategy.
+Bonus: We have created a template that helps you identify the cost savings opportunities by consolidating Spend using a centralized purchasing strategy.
 Click here to download the template for free.

-Now let’s look at how you go about identifying cost-saving potential due to centralizing the purchasing policy.
+Let’s look at how you identify cost-saving potential due to centralizing the purchasing policy.

 A centralized purchasing process/policy is very beneficial when you have overlapping suppliers.

-For example, If you purchase laptops from Dell at multiple locations, centralizing the negotiation process is probably a good idea.
+For example, centralizing the negotiation process is probably a good idea if you purchase laptops from Dell at multiple locations.

 Here is an example of how that would look